RuiArmada/CG/12 - Picking and Rendering Text/README.md

 # Picking and Rendering
  ## Objective
-  Add picking and rendering text to the provided source
+  Add picking and rendering text to the provided source.